mcostalba/scoutfish/README.md

 }
 ~~~~

-There is some header info followed by a list of matches, each match reports the offset (in bytes) in the original
+Aftrer the header, we get a list of matches, each match reports an offset (in bytes) in the original
 _my_big_db.pgn_ file, pointing at the beginning of the matching game and the ply number (half move) of the first
 match inside the game.

 In case you call scoutfish from a higher level tool, like a GUI or a web interface, it is better to operate
-scoutfish in interactive mode:
+it in interactive mode:

 ~~~~
 ./scoutfish